‘Too Hot To Handle’ Star Rhonda Paul Sizzles In A Burgundy Dress While Celebrating Her Birthday On Instagram

 “Happy birthday beautiful,” a fourth supporter chimed in.

-Netflix watchers met Rhonda on the popular dating show, which premiered back in April.
+Netflix watchers met Rhonda on the popular dating show, which premiered in April.
 The premise for the show was to see what would happen when a group of attractive contestants is unable to have any sexual contact.
 Once the contestants came back for the virtual reunion, Rhonda and Sharron announced they couldn’t make their connection last after the show and decided to remain friends.